The scale_colour_fermenter() function is used to set the colors for a plot using a palette from the Fermenter package.

 scale_fill_fermenter( type = "seq", palette = 1, direction = -1, na.value = "grey50", guide = "coloursteps", aesthetics = "fill" )

 - type: It is one of “seq” (sequential), “div” (diverging), or “qual” (qualitative)

-palette: If a string will use that named palette.
-If a number will index into the list of palettes of the appropriate type.
+- palette: If a string will use that named palette.
+If a number is indexed into the list of palettes of the appropriate type.
 The list of available palettes can be found in the Palettes section.

 - direction: It sets the order of colors in the scale.
 If 1, the default colors are as output by RColorBrewer::brewer.pal().
 If -1, the order of colors is reversed.

 - aesthetics: The character string or vector of character strings listing the name(s) of the aesthetic(s) that this scale works with.

 - na.value: It is a color for missing values